UK tech experts · info@vividrepairs.co.uk

 The RTX 5060 brings modern GDDR7 memory technology to the mid-range segment, making it an interesting option amongst the best Gigabyte graphics cards for efficiency-focused builds.
 With just 145W TDP, it's the most power-efficient card in this roundup whilst still delivering solid gaming performance.

 That GDDR7 memory makes a noticeable difference in bandwidth-intensive scenarios.
 Whilst the 8GB capacity might seem limiting compared to some competitors, the faster memory helps maintain performance in demanding titles.
-We tested it extensively at 1080p and 1440p, finding it handles most modern games at high settings with 60+ fps.
+At 1080p and 1440p it handles most modern games at high settings with 60+ fps.

 The triple-fan cooling system might seem overkill for a 145W card, but it means the fans barely spin up during normal gaming.
-Our noise measurements showed this as one of the quietest cards we’ve tested, with the fans often running below 1000 RPM.
+It's one of the quietest cards here, with the fans often running below 1000 RPM.
 Temperatures stayed comfortably below 65°C in all our tests.

 For small form factor builds or systems with limited PSU capacity, this card is brilliant.
 You can run it on a quality 500W PSU without issues, and the compact design fits in most cases.
 The PCIe 5.0 interface ensures compatibility with the latest motherboards whilst maintaining backwards compatibility.